How to make vinaigrette salad dressing at home

 What about vinegar?
 What vinegar is best for a vinaigrette?

 There are so many options here and all of them are good.
 Balsamic and red wine vinegars are both iconic choices for vinaigrette.
 You can’t go wrong with either.
 They provide a sweet, complex acidity that balances fruity olive oil beautifully.
+That’s why I chose to structure this post around a recipe for balsamic vinaigrette – it’s hard to go wrong starting with balsamic.

 White wine and champagne vinegars bring a lighter, brighter flavor to the dressing.
 Rice wine vinegar is sweeter and can add an almost flowery bite to dressing.
 They’re also great choices if you want a lighter colored dressing.

 For a really special dressing, use infused vinegar.
-I love to steep fresh nasturtiums or chive flowers in white vinegar and use that in my dressings.
+I love to steep fresh nasturtiums or chive flowers in white wine vinegar and use that in my dressings.

 In addition to vinegar, you can use a little lemon or lime juice.
 Just be sure the combined acids are still only 1/4 cup.